FlowFuse/node-red-dashboard/docs/contributing/guides/layouts.md

+---
+description: Explore how layout managers in Node-RED Dashboard 2.0 can help organize your dashboard's appearance effectively.
+---

 # Layout Managers

 Dashboard's UI is built around the central core of a "Layout Manager" which is responsible for rendering the UI, and managing the layout of the widgets within it.